 Be sure to take all applicable safety precautions during the installation of the kit.
-The instructions listed in this brochure and the illustrations all show the left, or driver's side of the vehicle.
+The instructions listed in this brochure and the illustrations all show the left side of the vehicle.
 To install the right side assembly simply follow the same procedures.

-Your kit includes separate inflation valves and air lines for each air helper spring.
-This will allow you to level your vehicle from side to side as well as from front to back.
-If you would rather have a single valve inflation system, your dealer can supply the required "T" fitting.
+This kit includes inflation valves and air lines for each air spring.
+This will allow you to compensate for unbalanced loads.
+If you would rather have a single inflation valve system to provide equal pressure to both air springs, your dealer can supply the optional "T" fitting.